Consult a DUI Lawyer after your DUI or DUAC arrest

 You must act quickly.
 Within 30 days of your arrest, you can request a hearing with the S.C.
 Department of Motor Vehicles (DMV).
 You can then seek a Temporary Alcohol Restricted License.
 This will allow you to drive until your hearing.

-An attorney can represent you at this hearing.
+A DUI lawyer can represent you at this hearing.
 For instance, the lawyer could challenge whether you truly refused the test or contest the accuracy of the results.

 Even if you lose at the DMV hearing, you can apply for a restricted license that allows you to drive to work, school, church and home and make other necessary trips.